 In terms of the dividend, significant raises after the pandemic dividend freeze was lifted make this company's short-term dividend growth look slightly better than expected.

-But we can still expect mid-single-digit growth moving forward, which is relatively strong for a large-cap, high-yielding company.
+But I still expect mid-single-digit growth moving forward, which is relatively strong for a large-cap, high-yielding company.

-Life insurers have struggled relatively to the type of insurer we're going to talk about next.
+Life insurers have struggled relative to the type of insurer I’m going to talk about next.
 However, Sunlife has been a bit of an exception, and it does have a high yield, which is an attractive proposition for many investors.

 Intact Financial (TSX:IFC)